 This Italian Renaissance style dining table is a charming example of the ruffles and flourishes that endear the Italians furniture designers to us.
 Just as the innovators of the Renaissance in quattrocento Florence drew on aspects of Roman design such as arches, columns, capitals and rhythmic gadrooning seen on building dating from ancient times, their 19th century descendants continued to use these elements in furniture to evoke empire, strength, permanence and originality.

 It is interesting that a table in this shape, approximately half as wide as it long, would not have existed in Renaissance times when tables fell into two distinct categories - those to be seen and those to be covered by textiles.
 It was common for the dining table variety to be simple, based on a plank laid over sawhorses, since it would have been covered by opulent textiles conveying to visiting diners a sense of the owner's prosperity.
 On the other hand, a table designed to be viewed would be of the "library" variety, long and narrow, standing in the middle of a room where elaborately carved base and frieze could be duly admired.
-For examples, see table 4171 and table 9210.
+For an example, table 9210.

 The designer of this table has taken the best of both worlds in a time when industrial manufacture of textiles made them cheaper and less symbolic of wealth than handcrafted furniture, on the upswing as objects of desire and symbols of wealth.
 A dining table such as this would likely have been part of a set with chairs and cabinets, commissioned for a specific space.